bunup/typeroll/README.md

 ## Comparison with [bun-plugin-dts](https://github.com/wobsoriano/bun-plugin-dts)

-bun-dts is 10x faster than bun-plugin-dts, significantly reducing your build times.
+bun-dts is 100x faster than bun-plugin-dts, significantly reducing your build times.
+Additionally, bun-dts can resolve types from node_modules.

 ## License